 Upcoming deadlines are:

-The deadline for submission of Expressions of Interest forms for 2015 is 23 January.
-Applicants who are successful at this stage will be asked to submit a full application by 1 May and if this is successful they will be invited to interview in July.
+Successful applicants who submitted an application to the annual deadline on 23 January 2015 will be asked to submit a full application by 24 April 2015 and if this is successful they will be invited to interview in July.
 A final funding decision will be made by the end of July 2015.

 The Arts Awards team are happy to answer questions and discuss the suitability of projects for the fund ahead of making an application.
 Please note we can’t offer feedback on application drafts.

 Jenny Paton (on secondment)

 215 Euston Road

 T +44 (0)20 7611 5757